 In this candid portrait by Philip Oliver Hale (b.1963), Blair appears to be lost in thought.
 Hale later commented that Blair had no intentions of 'prettifying himself for a picture' while sitting for the portrait at Chequers – indeed, the painter commented that the prime minister seemed preoccupied with more pressing concerns.
 The only formal portrait of Blair while he was prime minister, it was commissioned by the Speaker's Advisory Committee on Works of Art in the House of Commons.

 Brown, Cameron, May and beyond

 Why have we stopped with Blair?
-Since 2007, Gordon Brown, David Cameron and Theresa May have all assumed the office, but none of them has an oil portrait of themselves in a public collection.
+Since 2007, Gordon Brown, David Cameron, Theresa May and Boris Johnson have all assumed the office, but none of them has an oil portrait of themselves in a public collection.
 None of them yet, that is...

 It is still deeply unclear – and a point of tension in deeply divided times – as to whether the prime ministers serving during this era will receive the honour of having an official portrait.
 Last year, there was a protest against the display of a portrait of May in a University of Oxford exhibition about female geographers, and it was promptly removed.

 In such polarised and precarious political times, where fresh leadership may encounter unresolved challenges, it feels appropriate to review the past leaders and their portraits, considering what each artist was trying to convey when sitting in close proximity to the country's most powerful political leader.